Thomas Farnolls Pritchard: Biography

 In 1769, he left Shrewsbury and moved to Eyton on Severn where he took up farming as well as continuing with his architectural work.
 He made various designs for bridges, none of which came to fruition, until he made plans for a bridge in cast iron to cross the River Severn in Coalbrookdale, Shropshire, adapting the principles of timber bridge-building.
 A modified version of his design was cast at the ironworks in Coalbrookdale in 1777–79.

 Death

 Pritchard died, aged 54, before the bridge was completed, but his design of The Iron Bridge led to the building of the first cast-iron arch bridge in the world.

-He was buried in St Julian's, Shrewsbury, where his monument also commemorates his wife, Elinor Russell, of Shrewsbury (married 1751, died 1768) and three children who died young.
+He was buried in St Julian's, Shrewsbury, where his memorial also commemorates his wife, Elinor Russell, of Shrewsbury (married 1751, died 1768) and three children who died young.